robloxxa/banchogo/readme.md

 - [ ] Multiplayer support
 - [ ] Better Reconnect mechanism
 - [ ] Tests
+- [ ] Examples
+- [ ] Documentation
+- [ ] readme
+## Bot Account
+// TODO:

+**Please DON'T create a separate account for your bot.
+This will be considered multi-accounting and may restrict both of your accounts**

+Like banchojs, this package uses rate limits for normal user accounts by default
 ## Getting Started
 Install module with `go get github.com/robloxxa/banchogo`